jamaleb67/jamaleb67.github.io/mst688-data-science-applications-main/10 Session Course/Session 5 - Exploratory Data Analysis/README.md

 ### 2022 GDP for germany, south korea, UK, US, Mexico, japan and india

- I used pandas and seaborn libraries to analyse and visualize the Gross Domestic Product (GDP) for Seven Countries
+ I used pandas and seaborn libraries to analyse and visualize the Gross Domestic Product (GDP) for Seven Countries.
+The data was collected from the World Bank and the International Monetary Fund (IMF).
+The larger dataset was filtered and the filtered data is stored in the Countries dataframe.

+The Countries dataframe is sorted on 2022 column and than again stored in a new dataframe.

+The selected countries are Germany, South Korea, United Kingdom, United States, Mexico, Japan and India.

+The data is visualized using a bar chart.
+The bar chart shows the GDP for the selected countries in 2022.

+## 📈 Gross Domestic product average for 2019 - 2020 <a class='anchor' id='19-20'>
++ Germany, South Korea UK, US, Mexico, Japan and India

+The GDP for the selected countries is visualized using a bar chart.
+The bar chart shows the GDP for the selected countries in 2019 - 2020.

+The code uses a familar dataframe 'countries' and uses the melt function.
+Country is the id_var and the years are the value_vars.
+The years are renamed to 'year' and the GDP is renamed to 'gdp'.